VoIP Acronyms – Demystified

 This code is a physical interface often used for terminating telephone wires.

 This code is a physical interface often used for terminating network cables.

 VoIP – Voice Over Internet Protocol

 Voice over Internet Protocol, also called VoIP, IP Telephony, Internet telephony, Broadband telephony, Broadband Phone and Voice over Broadband is the routing of voice conversations over the internet or through any other IP-based network.

 Cloud (Hosted) PBX

-A Cloud PBX system delivers PBX functionality as a service, available over the Internet.
-Euphoria business services delivers powerful Cloud PBX calling features combined with local and long distance services.
+A Cloud PBX system delivers PBX functionality as a service, available over the internet.
+Euphoria business services deliver powerful Cloud PBX calling features combined with local and long-distance services.